theo2612/NewObsidian/Podcast/USB our guest/Ep 46 - ANYAscii.md

 	- "I also wish I had not written off STEM earlier in my life and would encourage people to be more open-minded about their abilities.
 The recent Linux workshop reinforce this, as there were as many paths to HPC/Linux as there were people at the conference."
 	- *"Additionally, I wish I knew earlier that it was okay to fail and to try again.
 Very few people can immediately grasp a concept and replicate those steps in a work  environment. with the right mindset, you can learn from failure and be stronger for it.*
 	- "Finally, it's important to know your worth as a worker.
 Ultimately, a company needs your labor and you have more bargaining power than you may think."
+- stream questions
+	- rritenhouse - Does HPC still use Beowulf clusters or is that very old tech by now?
+	- structs - Any non-tech books that changed your life or the way you think about elements in your life?
+		- Fear and Loathing in Las Vegas
+	- Chadb -Are you going to Defcon?
+	- Tegora - Is there value in getting out into the world and touching grass every once in a while?
+	- Tegora - A big project of mine as an educator and even now is to encourage women to work on systems (sysadmin, Hpc, etc) -- what's your perspective on encouraging young women to get into this side of IT?
+	- luca - what's your favorite cli tool and why? and what's the worst you always have to google the syntax?
+	- redtacoma - hey, do you play hack the box? consider vulnhub
+	- genralissms - How would you execute a reverse shell attack on a target system with strict outbound firewall rules in place?
+	-

 Sleeper questions
 -    Favorite vintage Arizona beverage that takes you on a trip down memory lane?